MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 This describes the double role of eye-gaze when it is required both for input and control.

 - **Leave before click:**
-For quick target selections, research has shown that a user's eye-gaze can move on before concluding a manual click (e.g., an airtap).
+For quick target selections, research has shown that a user's eye-gaze can move on before concluding a manual click (e.g., an air tap).
 Hence, special attention must be paid to synchronizing the fast eye-gaze signal with slower control input (e.g., voice, hands, controller).

 - **Small targets:**
 Do you know the feeling when you try to read text that is just a bit too small to read comfortably?
-This straining feeling on your eyes can cause you to feel tired and worn out because you try to readjust your eyes to focus better.
+This straining feeling on your eyes can cause you to feel tired and worn out, because you try to readjust your eyes to focus better.
 This is a feeling you might invoke in your users when forcing them to select targets that are too small in your application using eye targeting.
 For your design, to create a pleasant and comfortable experience for your users, we recommend that targets should be at least 2° in visual angle, preferably larger.